Skip to content

 Bifurcation analysis

-Bifurcation analysis is a method used to study the qualitative changes in the behavior of a system as a parameter or set of parameters is varied.
-It provides insights into the different states and dynamics that a system can exhibit, such as the presence of equilibrium points, periodic orbits, or chaotic behavior.
+Bifurcation analysis is a method used to study the qualitative changes in the behaviour of a system as a parameter or set of parameters is varied.
+It provides insights into the different states and dynamics that a system can exhibit, such as the presence of equilibrium points, periodic orbits, or chaotic behaviour.

 Here are some steps typically involved in bifurcation analysis: